datacentricdesign/iob22/computational-thinking/02-vending-machine/step7.md

 # Extra Task 7.5 Debug this code

 The following code does not always serve the right beverage.
 This vending machine is supposed serve coffee, tea, hot chocolate, cappuccino, and decaf coffee.
-But for some reason is only serves coffee.
+But for some reason it only serves coffee.
 Look through the code to determine where this unexpected behaviour originates from.
 Use the logging module to help debug this code.

 ```python